twslankard/ceres-numpy-crash/README.md

 The notable factors appear to be

 1. Numpy 1.26.4 (which uses a particular version of https://github.com/intel/x86-simd-sort).
 Upgrading numpy seems to resolve the problem.
+The commit `3dd2d13e7ad7bd0285a58bf7162bb01748ca2017` also seems to resolve the issue.
 2. Ceres (provided by apt.)
 Building Ceres using another source (e.g. vcpkg) seems to resolve the problem.
 3. A native extension built with pybind11 that throws an exception from C++.